 The Culprits – Canned Diets, Commercial Pet Kibble, Too Many Kitchen Table Treats

-Two studies, commissioned by the Mars confectionery and pet food company, in an attempt to penetrate the Polish dog and cat food market, inadvertently confirmed that soft diets are unhealthy and that less tartar formed when their dry kibble was fed.
-But what neither of these “studies” attempts to do was to compare oral health on a fresh, wisely selected home-prepared diet with those eating their prepackaged commercial pet food.
-These paid-for “studies” are commission by all the large players in the dog and cat food industry.
-They are part and parcel of the companies advertising campaigns.
+Two studies, commissioned by the Mars confectionery & pet food company, in an attempt to penetrate the Polish dog and cat food market, inadvertently confirmed that soft diets are unhealthy and that less tartar formed when their dry kibble was fed.
+But what neither of these “studies” attempts to do was to compare oral health on a fresh, wisely selected home-prepared diet with pets eating their prepackaged commercial pet foods.
+These paid-for “studies” are commissioned by all the large players in the dog and cat food industry.
+They are an integral part of these companies’ advertising campaigns.
 You can read those two here and here.
-(Mars=M&Ms=Waltham Center=Royal Canin=VCA)
+(The Mars Conglomerate=M&Ms=Waltham Center=Royal Canin=VCA= Antech)

-Gum and tooth problems tend to increases with age.
-For a variety of reasons, our pets are living much longer than their wild ancestors did or than your dog and cats domesticated ancestors lived to in the past .
-So a variety of aging-related changes (such as reduced saliva production and age-related decreases the power of your pet’s immune system and bone loss associated with neutering have had more time to develop. (read here and here) You can read what one astute Australian veterinarian had to say on the subject here and another by a British vet here.
+Gum and tooth problems tend to increases with age in all of us.
+For a variety of reasons, our pets are living much longer than their wild ancestors did.
+So, a variety of aging-related changes such as reduced saliva production, age-related decreases in the power of your pet’s immune system and bone loss associated with neutering have had more time to develop. (read here and here) You can read what one astute Australian veterinarian had to say on the subject here and another by a British vet here.

 What Is Actually Going On In My Pet’s Mouth?